ACCLE123/ACCLE123.github.io/source/_posts/interview.md

 The manager asked me, 'can I hold up in the high-pressure situation'.
 I said, 'maybe I can, I can challenge this'.

-But this answer was very harmful, I need to said 'Yes, I can, because others can do, I can do too'.
+But this answer was very harmful, I should have said 'Yes, I can, because others can do, I can too'.